 Founded in 1995, Pongo Poetry Project’s mission is to engage youth in writing poetry to inspire healing and growth.
 In order to further our mission, Pongo is committed to becoming an anti-racist organization.
 Internally and externally, we support diversity, equity, inclusion, and the expansion of expressive arts programming to youth who lack access to it.

 Pongo is a growing organization and recruiting and retaining a diverse staff is a high priority.
 Please check back periodically as positions become available.
 You may also contact us at: email@example.com

-The Co-Executive Director, Programs must be thoroughly committed to Pongo’s mission.
+The Poetry Project Lead at Echo Glen must be thoroughly committed to Pongo’s mission.
 Candidates will be considered based on the range of their lived and learned experiences, professional background, and direct and transferable skills.
 Pongo seeks candidates with a compelling combination of demonstrated experience and skills.

 Our ideal candidate will be:

-Pongo Poetry is an equal opportunity employer.
-All people who add to our diverse community are encouraged to apply.
+Pongo Poetry Project is an equal opportunity employer.
+Black, Indigenous, and People of Color (BIPOC) are highly encouraged to apply.